jrny6996/cif-startup-kiosk/readme.md

 Requires Python interpreter on system.
 While a standalone exe is possible, it generally makes it less robust, see [PyInstaller's documentation ](https://pyinstaller.org/en/stable/common-issues-and-pitfalls.html#launching-external-programs-from-the-frozen-application)

+However you may want a standalone file you can install `pip install pyinstaller` & run `pyinstaller filename.py --onefile` to build exe.
+Just remember it's searching for Edge Driver in relative path.
+So it should be in the same directory as the other `.py` files to find it.
+For placing on desktop, create shortcuts to this exe and style as fit.
+Really only necessary if your python installation is different than mine(e.g admin priv, longer path, installed through Python's official site)

 ## Installing dependencies
 Make sure you're inside the directory containing `kiosks.py` & other python files when running the following cmd `pip install -r requirements.txt`